RidleyB/sen/content/home.md

 At the heart of the island looms the Oubliette, the underground fortress-prison that oversees the mines.
 Its walls are said to be fused with living silver — a gift from the Ascendants themselves — and its Warden, Malrec, is one of their kind.
 Here, the Ascendants’ word is law, and their light is as cruel as it is divine.

 **It is within these depths that you find yourself**.
-You bear your own reasons for being here — wrongfully imprisoned, a rebel in hiding, or a criminal in truth — yet all share the same truth: in Karthold, no one leaves alive.
+You bear your own reasons for being here -wrongfully imprisoned, a rebel in hiding, or a criminal in truth— yet all share the same truth: in Karthold, no one leaves alive.

 ## RISE FROM THE ASHES